Inclined Quadrotor Landing using Deep Reinforcement Learning: Related Work

 \section{Related Work}

-Deep reinforcement learning methods have been applied to a variety of quadrotor control problems, including hovering \cite{modelbasedquadlambert}, attitude control \cite{UAVRL}, set-point tracking and disturbance recovery \cite{QuadRL2017Hwangbo,Honigdeeprlcrazyflie}.
+Deep reinforcement learning methods have been applied to a variety of quadrotor control problems, including hovering \cite{modelbasedquadlambert}, attitude control \cite{UAVRL}, set-point tracking, and disturbance recovery \cite{QuadRL2017Hwangbo,Honigdeeprlcrazyflie}.
 Specifically for landing, a deep neural network was employed to learn higher-order interactions to stabilize the near-ground behavior of a nonlinear quadrotor controller \cite{Neural_Lander}.
-A deep Q-learning network (DQN) was used to detect a marker symbol and perform a landing by using a downward-facing low-resolution camera \cite{DRL_Landing_Marker, UAV_Marker_Lander_Reality}.
+A deep Q-learning network (DQN) was used to detect a marker symbol and perform a landing by using a downward-facing low-resolution camera \cite{DRL_Landing_Marker, polvara_decklanding, UAV_Marker_Lander_Reality}.
+The work in \cite{polvara_decklanding} considers platform inclination, but only in the context of more involved visual recognition, while the landing is still horizontal.
 Least-squares policy iteration (LSPI) was employed to autonomously land on a marker \cite{RL_landing_higherlevelcommands_LSTP} and the deep deterministic policy gradient (DDPG) algorithm \cite{DDPGLillicrap} was used to navigate a descending quadrotor to land on a moving platform \cite{Rodriguez_platform_DDPG_Landing}.
-Finally, the work in \cite{Landing_Guidance_UAV_vision} involved a convolutional neural network to estimate the heading angle to aid UAV landing in the case of a sensor failure.
+Finally, the work in \cite{Landing_Guidance_UAV_vision} involved a convolutional neural network to estimate the heading angle to aid UAV landing in the case of sensor failure.
 However, none of the approaches considered inclined landing and none of the methods developed can be directly applied to this problem.